Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 The arrow symbol `<-` is used to update an array element at a given index.
 The array index access syntax `a.(i)`, where `a` is a value of type `array` and `i` is an integer, stands for either

-* the array location to update (when on the left hand side of `<-`), or
+* the array location to update (when on the left-hand side of `<-`), or
-* the cell's content (when on the right hand side of `<-`).
+* the cell's content (when on the right-hand side of `<-`).

-For more a more detailed discussion of Arrays, see the [Arrays](/docs/arrays) tutorial.
+For a more detailed discussion on arrays, see the [Arrays](/docs/arrays) tutorial.

 ## Byte Sequences

-The `bytes` type in OCaml represents a mutable sequence of bytes.
-Each element in a `bytes` sequence is a character, but since characters in OCaml are represented as 8-bit bytes, a `bytes` value can effectively manage any sequence of bytes.
+The `bytes` type in OCaml represents a fixed-length mutable sequence of bytes.
+Each element in a value of type `bytes` is an 8-bit word (i.e. a byte).
+Since characters in OCaml are represented using eight bits, `bytes` values are mutable `char` sequences.
+Like arrays, byte sequences support indexed access.
 ```ocaml
 # let b = Bytes.of_string "abcdefghijklmnopqrstuvwxyz";;
 val b : bytes = Bytes.of_string "abcdefghijklmnopqrstuvwxyz"